-4D Genome Architecture and Gene Regulation
+4D Genome Architecture, Gene Regulation and Developmental Diseases

 Most developmentally important genes have complex and pleiotropic expression patterns.
 Such spatially and temporally restricted transcriptional activities are controlled by cis-regulatory elements (enhancers, promoters) that can be far away from their target gene.
 To date, little is known about how enhancers contact and activate and their target genes.
 Specifically, how the genome functions within the space of the nucleus and its dynamic context have remained elusive and are probably one of the biggest challenges in the post-genomic era.